crimsoncrayfish/go-do-the-thing/Readme.md

 ### HTMX is wierd
 - Cant process <body></body> as an oob swap
-- oob swaps before main swap
+- oob swaps need to be before the main swap if there are 2 things being swopped
+- Cant get nested oob swaps to work :(
 - oob swaps with rows are [wierd](https://htmx.org/attributes/hx-swap-oob/)